steveWDamesJr/math-magicians/README.md

 - Make simple calculations.
 - Read a random math-related quote.

-Additional description about the project and its features.
+Additional description about the project and its features:

 ![screenshot](./src/Images/img-calc.png)